ob_start(); ?>

 OrdoMotus.Life© organises positive ageing into eight practical Keystones:

-These Keystones are not doctrines, stages or rules.
-They are frames of attention that help you see where change is possible.
+These Keystones are not doctrines, stages, or rules.
+They are frames of attention that help reveal where change is possible.
 They are the structural conditions that support human vitality.
 When one weakens, the whole system feels it.

-Grips are not rules or programs.
-They are small, trainable ways of engaging with a Keystone — designed to be practiced, refined, and adapted to your real life.
+Practices of Skill are not rules or programs.
+They are trainable ways of engaging with a Keystone — designed to be practised, adapted, and revisited over time.

 Examples include:

-Grips keep the system usable.
-They convert “improve your health” into something measurable and grounded.
+Practices of Skill keep the system usable.
+They convert “improve your health” into something grounded, observable, and real.

 3. Levels, Modules & Scrolls